wiseman-timelord/CleanCode-Ps/README.md

 ##

 ### Description
 CleanCode-Ps is a utility designed for AI developers to optimize scripts, enhancing readability and efficiency.
-Supporting Python .py, PowerShell .ps1, Batch .bat, and MQL5 .mql5 formats, it efficiently trims unnecessary comments and spaces, producing a streamlined script.
-Its user-friendly interface, highlighted with colored text and ASCII art, guarantees a smooth experience.
+Supporting Python .py, PowerShell .ps1, Batch .bat, MQL5 .mql5, and now Logs .log, formats; it efficiently trims unnecessary comments and spaces, producing a streamlined script, additionally it now also removes Ansii codes from Logs.
 The tool retains only essential comments and spaces, typically at the beginning of functions, classes, or sections.
 CleanCode-Ps ensures reduction in, errors and time consumption, from manually cleaning scripts.
 The tool prioritizes comments for Imports, Variables, Maps, and Functions.
 While tailored for AI developers, other programmers.

 ### Features
 - **Script Identification**: Employs rules to ascertain the script type, supporting `.py`, `.ps1`, `.bat`, and `.mql5`, and now `.log`.